Chelsea's ugly elimination of Porto could leaves Tuchel's team beautifully placed for Champions League glory | Goal.com

 Their performance in their 'home' leg at Sevilla's Ramon Sanchez Pizjuan Stadium showcased precisely why Thomas Tuchel's side are so hard to beat.

 They were alert to Porto's transitions and aggressive at defending in and around their box.
-They were focused from start to finish, meaning their progression never looked in doubt at any point.
+They were focused from start to finish, meaning their progression never looked in doubt, despite Porto's last minute goal.

 For some sides, losing Mateo Kovacic through a minor injury ahead of kick-off, along with Andreas Christensen, would have been a problem.